adam-maus/test-repository/README.md

 - example-2: Tests caching for JSON-encoded user data
 	- more information can be found at: https://www.varnish-cache.org/trac/wiki/VCLExampleCachingLoggedInUsers
 - example-3: Tests caching using by passing encrypted userid and expiration date in the querystring using OpenSSL
+- example-4: Tests caching with logging using varnishncsa